-TEAM CHAMPIONS - S.D.S.S.A.A. medallions will be awarded to the top 3 for each of the divisional team champions
+TEAM CHAMPIONS - S.D.S.S.A.A. medallions will be awarded to the top five (5) for each of the divisional team champions

-- (i) Boys' Team: The school having the lowest aggregate for three skiers in each division. - (ii) Girls' Team: The school having the lowest aggregate for three skiers in each division. - (iii) Combined team champions.
+- (i) Boys' Team: The school having the lowest aggregate for three skiers in each division. - (ii) Girls' Team: The school having the lowest aggregate for three skiers in each division.